pgniewko/elasticshells/README.md

 ==================================================

 * Executables
-To build executables run:
+To build the exe file run in the command line:
 ```
 make
 ```
 To change compilation settings edit `config.mk` file.
-Executables will be located in `./bin` directory.
+Exe file is located in `./bin` directory.
 The software has been tested with GNU compilers >= 4.8.5.
 To built on OS X systems `arpg.h` library must be installed and linked (`LDLIBS   := ... largp ...`) in `config.mk` file.

 * Installation

-To install binary files run:
+To install binary files run in the command line:
 ```
 make install
 ```

-Binary files will be installed in `$PREFIX=/usr/local` (by default) directory.
+The binary file is installed in `$PREFIX=/usr/local` (by default) directory.
-To uninstall executables use:
+To uninstall the binary file run in the command line:
 ```
 make uninstall
 ```